ros2/rclc/rclc_lifecycle/README.md

 ## Limitations

-The state machine publishes state changes, however, lifecycle services are not yet exposed via ROS 2 services (tbd).
+* The state machine publishes state changes, however, lifecycle services are not yet exposed via ROS 2 services.
+This has been added for rolling.